What Is a Spiritual Journey? A Guide to the Inner Odyssey

 During this stage of the spiritual journey, we unearth childhood traumas.
 These traumas created divides within our psyche that need healing.

-Modern neuroscience demonstrates that trauma reshapes neural pathways responsible for emotional regulation and self‑connection, yet these same circuits show measurable plasticity through integrative practices.
+Modern neuroscience demonstrates that trauma reshapes neural pathways responsible for emotional regulation and self‑connection.

 In this stage, the focus is on self-analysis, inner observation, cultivating understanding, and self-healing.

 The final stage of our spiritual journey comes after we bring the splits in the psyche to consciousness and address them.
-A lot of the stagnant psychic energy caused by trauma and repression is released and returned to us.
+Much of the stagnant psychic energy caused by trauma and repression is released and returns to us.

 The self we were before is now seen as the false self.
 It was a set of concepts based on prior conditioning and programming.
 We can fully see that now.
 In observing this, we stand separate from it (as the witness).
 It’s still there, but we are certainly not that.